 Driving in Shenzhen

 Driving in Shenzhen can be frantic and unpredictable.
-Most expats prefer not to purchase a car, but those who do often decide to make use of a private driver instead of risking getting behind the wheel themselves.
+Most expats prefer not to purchase a car.
+Those who do, often decide to make use of a private driver instead of risking getting behind the wheel themselves.
 Traffic congestion can be extreme, particularly when travelling close to the city centre and during peak times.
 Parking spots are also often difficult to find.

 Cycling in Shenzhen